hbkworld/streaming-spec/complex_types.md

 ~~~~

 Within there is a object describing a histrogram.
 It has the following members:
-- `function/type`: Depending on the type, the client expects a specified structure.
+- `interpretation/type`: Depending on the type, the client expects a specified structure.
 - `array/count`: The number of classes in each histogram
 - struct member `count`: Value of the counter
 - struct member `class`: Class

-It has its own function description.
+It has its own `interpretation` object.